tranpeter08/svormik/README.md

 # What is svormik?

-Svorkmik is a wrapper for svelt form components.
+Svorkmik is a wrapper for [Svelt](https://www.npmjs.com/package/svelte) form components.
 It helps with handling form values and errors.
 This wrapper component was strongly influenced by [Formik](https://www.npmjs.com/package/formik) (a popular package for form state management for React applications).

 And just like Formik, Svormik can also be used with [Yup](https://www.npmjs.com/package/yup) for validating form inputs.

 # Usage

-To use svorkmik import it and wrap your form component.
+To use Svorkmik, import it and wrap your form component.

 ```html